natir/rustyread/Readme.md

 ### Control memory usage

-Rustyread memory usage could be estimated with formula: `2 * reference base + 2 * targeted base`, to limit memory impact of Rustyread you can use parameter `number_base_store` it's take an absolute value or a relative depth, if this option is set memory usage became `2 * reference base + 2 number_base_store`.
+Rustyread memory usage could be estimated with formula: `2 * reference base + 2 * targeted base + epsilon`, to limit memory impact of Rustyread you can use parameter `number_base_store` it's take an absolute value or a relative depth, if this option is set memory usage became `2 * reference base + 2 number_base_store + epsilon`.

 ### Full usage